ehsanJelodar/javaClassResource/README.md

 # javaClassResource
 Convert resource file to java class

-Because a single method in a Java class may be at most 64KB of bytecode, this program store file data to separate array to prevent 'Code too large ' compile error. tested in windows.
+Because a single method in a Java class may be at most 64KB of bytecode, this program store file data to separate array to prevent 'code too large ' compile error. tested in windows.